Rates, discounts and monetary transactions

 "Good for each other" discount scheme

-We believe that our fee structure is fair and that our rates are in proportion to the value we add.
+We believe that our fee structure is fair and that our fees are in proportion to the value we add.

-Because of our ambition to be entrepreneurial, socially and socially engaged, we offer the "Good for Each Other" discount scheme for the combinations listed below, at the fees stated thereafter.
+Because of our ambition to be entrepreneurial, socially and societal engaged, we offer the "Good for Each Other" discount scheme for the combinations listed below, at the fees stated thereafter.

 1,250